Last Updated: July 10, 2024

 Career

 Coleman booked his first role in 1961 when he appeared in an episode of "Naked City."
 In 1964, he appeared in three episodes of "The Outer Limits."
 The same year, he appeared in an episode of "The Alfred Hitchcock Hour."
 Between 1964 and 1966, he appeared in four episodes of "The Fugitive."
 He also appeared in episodes of "I Dream of Jeannie" and "The Donna Reed Show" in 1965.
 The same year, he appeared in his first film, "The Slender Thread."
 In 1966, he landed a role in "The Property is Condemned."
-He also appeared as character Dr. Leon Bessemer in eight episodes of "That Girl" from 1966 to 1967.
+Dabney also appeared as Dr. Leon Bessemer in eight episodes of "That Girl" from 1966 to 1967.
 He was busy with television roles in 1967, appearing in "The Invaders," "Dundee and the Culhane," and "The Flying Nun."

 Coleman booked two episodes of "Bonanza" in 1968 and 1969.
 He also appeared in the films "The Scalphunters," "The Trouble with Girls," and "Downhill Racer."
 In 1970, he landed roles in "The F.B.I.," "The Brotherhood of the Bell," and "I Love My Wife."
 He remained busy throughout the 1970s in both film and television.
 Some of the movies he appeared in during this time included "Cinderella Liberty," "The Dove," "The Towering Inferno," "Black Fist," and "Bite the Bullet."
 He also appeared in the shows "Barnaby Jones," "The Mary Tyler Moore Show," and "Mannix," among others.

-In 1976, he booked his most prominent television role thus far in "Mary Hartman, Mary Hartman."
+In 1976, Dabney booked his most prominent television role thus far in "Mary Hartman, Mary Hartman."
 He landed the role of Merle Jeeter and appeared in 148 episodes of the show from 1976 to 1977.
 While on the show, he also appeared in the films "Midway," "Rolling Thunder," and "Viva Knievel!"
 Throughout the end of the 1970s, he appeared in other films like "The Other Side of the Mountain Part 2," "Go Tell the Spartans," and "North Dallas Forty."
 He also had roles in "Apple Pie," "The Love Boat," "Barnaby Jones," and "Diff'rent Strokes."

 In 1980, he landed the main antagonist part of Franklin Hart, Jr. in the film "9 to 5."
 This film changed the course of Coleman's career, as it established him in the character type that he has since become most identified with – a comic relief villain.
-In 1982, he played an arrogant, sexist, soap opera director in the film "Tootsie."
+In 1982, he played an arrogant, sexist soap opera director in the film "Tootsie."
 However, while he continued playing the villain role for much of his career, he did continue taking other roles as well.
 He appeared in the feature film "On Golden Pond" in 1981, playing a sympathetic fiancé.
 In 1983, he played a military computer scientist in "WarGames."
 The following year, in 1984, he played a busy and loving father in "Cloak & Dagger."

 Dabney Coleman